MaxInvent

 30 min

-Stop allocating stock per channel.
+Avoid allocating stock manually per channel where possible.
 In MaxInvent this is the default — the product has one stock number and every channel sees it.
-If you're on Linnworks / Veeqo, switch to 'Total stock' mode rather than 'Allocated'.
-Split allocation is the 1990s approach and guarantees stranded stock.
+If you're on another platform, look for a shared-stock or total-stock mode rather than static channel allocations.
+Static split allocation can leave stock stranded.

 • Stranded stock ('10 on eBay but Amazon is out') is a direct revenue loss.

-• Single-pool means the 'first order to land' wins — which is almost always fine if your sync is fast.
+• Single-pool means the 'first order to land' wins, which works best when sync is fast and buffers are sensible.

 Set your safety buffer per SKU